 - The NHT also offers a solar water heater loan of up to J$250,000 at 3 per cent for 5 years.

-Solar or PV system provides clean energy at a comparative cost, and considering resent change in global climate and the current upward trend in oil prices consumer should now look to becoming more energy conscious, and in my personal opinion is a move in the right direction.
+Solar or PV system provides clean energy at a comparative cost, and considering recent changes in global climate and the current upward trend in oil prices consumer should now look to becoming more energy conscious, and in my personal opinion is a move in the right direction.